ian-small/Chloe.jl/README.md

 Chloë is optimised for annotating flowering plant (angiosperm) genomes.
 If you would like to use Chloë to annotate chloroplast genomes from other plants (e.g. gymnosperms, ferns, lycophytes or bryophytes), please contact Ian Small (ian.small@uwa.edu.au) for access to future versions of Chloë.

-To use the web service please visit This annotator is available online at: [https://chloe.plastid.org](https://chloe.plastid.org)
+This annotator is available online at: [https://chloe.plastid.org](https://chloe.plastid.org)

 ---